Chlosyne nycteis

 Chlosyne nycteis, the silvery checkerspot, is a species of Nymphalinae butterfly that occurs in North America.
-It is listed as a species of special concern in Connecticut and Maine, and is believed extirpated in Connecticut, Massachusetts, and New Hampshire.
+In the USA, it is listed as a species of special concern in Connecticut and Maine, and is believed extirpated in Connecticut, Massachusetts, and New Hampshire.

 Description

 Adult

 The dorsal view is pale yellow orange with dark borders and markings.
 The hindwing has white-centered submarginal spots on both sides, dorsal and ventral.
 The hindwing is pale and has a white crescent at the margin.

 Caterpillar

 The caterpillar is almost all black with dusted white spots.
 Sometimes, it has a yellow-orange stripe or two smaller stripes along the side.
 The family Nymphalidae is known for its branched spines.

 Range and habitat

-Their range consist of southern Canada south to Georgia and Texas, but does not occur in the Gulf Coastal Plain.
+Their range consist of southern Canada south to Georgia, Florida, and Texas.
 Silvery checkerspots enjoy moist areas such as streamsides.
 They can also be seen in meadows and forest openings.

 Lifecycle

 In the northern portion of its habitat, one brood hatches between June and July; for the remainder of its range, two broods occur from May to September.
 Three broods have been reported in the deep southern part of Texas.
 Females lay eggs in batches which can be up to 100 individuals.
 Early instar caterpillars stay in groups as they skeletonize leaves while the third instar hibernates.